flyteorg/flytesnacks/examples/perian_agent/README.md

 # PERIAN Job Platform Agent

-Flyte Agent plugin for executing Flyte tasks on PERIAN Job Platform (perian.io).
-PERIAN allows the serverless execution of any task on servers aggregated from multiple cloud providers.
+The PERIAN Flyte Agent enables you to execute Flyte tasks on the [PERIAN Sky Platform](https://perian.io/).
+PERIAN allows the execution of any task on servers aggregated from multiple cloud providers.

 Example usage: